OscarByOsa/XianxiaCraft---Changed-by-Oscar/README.md

 A plugin for Minecraft based on the Chinese fantasy genre known as Xianxia.
 Adds a progression system known as "cultivation", as well as unique items and commands.
 Allows players to use unique attacking, movement, and defensive abilities based on their progress.

+OscarByOsa: I'm not comfortable with pulling requests, so I created a separate repository.
+This will make it easier for me to move files from one device to another.

 ## Download

 Additional information, as well as a download link, can be found here: https://www.spigotmc.org/resources/xianxiacraft.112468/